mark-mcdermott/drivetracks-wip-nuxt3/README.md

 definePageMeta({ auth: false })
 </script>
 ```
-- `npm run front-and-back-dev` -> private page redirects to homepage (Login still goes to a 404 and also now the private.spec.js test will fail until we change some things.)
+- `npm run front-and-back-dev` -> private page redirects to homepage (Login still goes to a 404.
+Also, tests will now fail until we change some things.)
 - `^ + c`

 ### Hide The Private Page Link